Wavelength-division multiplexing: Systems

 Optical receivers, in contrast to laser sources, tend to be wideband devices.
 Therefore, the demultiplexer must provide the wavelength selectivity of the receiver in the WDM system.

 WDM systems are divided into three different wavelength patterns: normal (WDM), coarse (CWDM) and dense (DWDM).
 Normal WDM (sometimes called BWDM) uses the two normal wavelengths 1310 and 1550 nm on one fiber.
 Coarse WDM provides up to 16 channels across multiple transmission windows of silica fibers.
 Dense WDM (DWDM) uses the C-Band (1530 nm-1565 nm) transmission window but with denser channel spacing.
 Channel plans vary, but a typical DWDM system would use 40 channels at 100 GHz spacing or 80 channels with 50 GHz spacing.
 Some technologies are capable of 12.5 GHz spacing (sometimes called ultra-dense WDM).
 New amplification options (Raman amplification) enable the extension of the usable wavelengths to the L-band (1565–1625 nm), more or less doubling these numbers.

 Coarse wavelength-division multiplexing (CWDM), in contrast to DWDM, uses increased channel spacing to allow less sophisticated and thus cheaper transceiver designs.
-To provide 16 channels on a single fiber, CWDM uses the entire frequency band spanning the second and third transmission windows (1310/1550 nm respectively) including the critical frequencies where OH scattering may occur.
+To provide 16 channels on a single fiber, CWDM uses the entire frequency band spanning the second and third transmission windows (1310/1550 nm respectively), including the critical frequencies where OH scattering may occur.
 OH-free silica fibers are recommended if the wavelengths between the second and third transmission windows are to be used.
 Avoiding this region, the channels 47, 49, 51, 53, 55, 57, 59, 61 remain and these are the most commonly used.
-With OS2 fibers the water peak problem is overcome, and all possible 18 channels can be used.
+With OS2 fibers, the water peak problem is overcome, and all possible 18 channels can be used.

 WDM, CWDM and DWDM are based on the same concept of using multiple wavelengths of light on a single fiber but differ in the spacing of the wavelengths, number of channels, and the ability to amplify the multiplexed signals in the optical space.
-EDFA provide an efficient wideband amplification for the C-band, Raman amplification adds a mechanism for amplification in the L-band.
+Erbium-doped optical fiber amplifiers (EDFAs) provide an efficient wideband amplification for the C-band.
+Raman amplification adds a mechanism for amplification in the L-band.
 For CWDM, wideband optical amplification is not available, limiting the optical spans to several tens of kilometers.